Special Educational Needs & Disabilities

 In our school we are focused on developing rounded children who achieve their potentials academically and socially; children who are happy and who can get on well with others.

-To this extent we aim to support our children’s overall well being.
+To this extent we aim to support our children’s overall well-being.
 This is done by staff observing children closely and putting in place interventions to support children through difficulties they may be having.
-Interventions such as Nurture Group and Positive Play may be used to meet individual needs.
+Interventions such as Nurture Group and Positive Play, for example, may be used to meet individual needs.

 We also strive to ensure that all Pupils with SEND are able to take part fully in the range of extra-curricular activities we offer.